-Located in Scooba, Kemper County, Mississippi on 20.8 hectares of land, this plant specializes in the production and treatment of utility poles.
+Located in Scooba, Kemper County, Mississippi, this plant specializes in the production and treatment of utility poles.
 The site includes two steam-drying kilns and one pressure treating cylinder, providing an annual treating capacity of 85,000 cubic metres.
 It is also equipped with an inline framing system, a pole peeler and offices to support its wood procurement activities.
-The Scooba plant has siding connected to the KCS main railway line.
+The Scooba plant has siding connected to the CPKC main railway line.

-For the year ended December 31, 2022, capital improvements amounted to approximately US\$57,000 and were directed towards the purchase of insulate and a heat trace tank.
+For the year ended December 31, 2023, capital improvements amounted to approximately US\$190,000 and were directed towards the foundation upgrade and DCOI analyzers.